 Anyone with a young child needs to know about car seat rules.
-Whether you live in Florida or you’re just visiting, you need to make sure that you comply with Florida’s car seat laws.
-What laws apply to all children on the roads in Florida, even if they’re not residents of the area.
+Whether you live in Florida or just visiting the state, you need to make sure that you comply with Florida’s laws.
+Florida’s safety seat laws apply to all children on the roads in Florida, even if they’re not residents of the area.

 What Are Florida’s Car Seat Laws?

-There are exceptions for booster seats for medical emergencies and children with medical conditions.
-If a child doesn’t use a car seat because of a medical condition, you must have documentation from a health care professional to present to law enforcement.
-There’s also an exception in the booster seat law for giving someone else’s child a ride without pay.
+There are only exceptions for booster seats in the case of medical emergencies and children with medical conditions.
+If a child doesn’t use a safety seat because of a medical condition, you must have documentation from a health care professional to present to law enforcement.
+There’s also an exception in the booster seat law when giving someone else’s child a ride without pay.

-Even though Florida law requires a full car seat only to age 3 and a booster seat until age 6, national recommendations for car seat use are much more complex.
+Even though Florida law requires a full safety seat for children under the age of 3 and a booster seat until age 6, national recommendations are much more complex.
 The National Highway Traffic Association (NHTSA)2 has its own set of recommendations for the road.
 For example, NHTSA recommends:

 When Do Car Seat Laws Not Apply?